 What would I miss if a fire took over our home?
 I would miss a refrigerator stocked with food, a comfy bed, warm blankets to sleep in, and the teddy bears my children snuggle at bedtime.
 The rest of it didn’t provide a whole lot of extra value.

-Try the experiment for yourself.
+The first step to living with less, is to try the experiment for yourself.
 Walk around and point to random things or ask a family member to point to them for you.
 Then ask yourself if this were gone from my life, how much would you really miss it?
 If you won’t miss it, then it doesn’t really matter.

 Living With Fewer Possessions

-If my words don’t convince you try this experiment for yourself.
 Sit down in a quiet place with a piece of paper and a pencil.
 Write down the things in your life that you truly value and love.
 Think about things that make you feel joyful, peaceful, accomplished, or satisfied.

 My list would include my children, my husband, my family, and my friendships.
 It would also include various poems and stories I’ve written throughout the years.